Small Business Loans for Sole Proprietors

 Crowdfunding

-Another option for getting access to capital, with the added benefit that you might not need to pay the money back, is small business crowdfunding.
+Crowdfunding is another option for getting access to capital, with the added benefit that you might not need to pay the money back.
 A company can set up a campaign on one of several crowdfunding sites to raise money for a new product line, for example.
 Anyone can donate to your project, and you don’t have to pay that money back.
-You may, however, be required to offer perks, like products or t-shirts with your logo on them.
+You may, however, be required to offer perks, like products or t-shirts to those who donate.

 Some lenders list the specific credit scores you need to have to qualify, as well as how long you need to have been in business.
 Others do not.
 But with a little research online, you may find other websites that tell you what a particular bank requires, even if the bank’s website doesn’t.